THE PROCESS IS SIMPLE...

 > Write a project summary statement of no more than 800 words

-> This statement should cover the following five sections:
+> This statement should cover the following five sections; industry context, challenge, strategy, creativity and result:

-- Strategy - explain the strategy driving the branding solution.
+- Strategy - Explain the strategy driving the branding solution.
 Where did the idea/concept come from?
-What was the target audience?
+Who or what was the target audience?
 What research did you conduct and incorporate?
 What led to this approach?

 STEP 3: SUPPORTING MATERIAL*